Please provide your zip code to see plans in your area.

-Health care sharing ministries are non-insurance entities in which members “share a common set of ethical or religious beliefs and share medical expenses among members in accordance with those beliefs.”
+Health care sharing ministries (HCSMs) are non-insurance entities in which members “share a common set of ethical or religious beliefs and share medical expenses among members in accordance with those beliefs.”

 To qualify for the exemption under the ACA, the HCSM had to have been continually sharing members’ health care costs since the end of 1999 or earlier.
-As of 2018, 104 health care sharing ministries were certified by the federal Department of Health and Human Services and their members were eligible for an exemption from the ACA’s individual mandate penalty
+As of 2021, 107 health care sharing ministries were certified by the federal Department of Health and Human Services and their members were eligible for an exemption from the ACA’s individual mandate penalty

-But HCSM enrollment had soared since the ACA took effect, and the plans remain popular, due in large part to monthly membership dues that tend to be lower than full-price health insurance premiums for people who don’t qualify for the ACA’s premium subsidies.
+But HCSM enrollment has soared since the ACA took effect, and the plans remain popular, due in large part to monthly membership dues that tend to be lower than full-price health insurance premiums for people who don’t qualify for the ACA’s premium subsidies.

 HCSMs have pros and cons:

 Sweeping health reform legislation delivered a long list of provisions focused on health insurance affordability, consumer protections.